 Enable the universe and multiverse repositories.
 Then, install the gstreamer0.8-faac and gstreamer0.8-ffmpeg packages to encode AAC files, and the gstreamer0.8-mad package to play them back.

-- Open Sound Juicer, click "Preferences" from the "Edit Menu", click "Edit Profiles" and choose "New".
+Open Sound Juicer, click "Preferences" from the "Edit Menu", click "Edit Profiles" and choose "New".
 Call your new profile "AAC Encoding", or whatever else you feel like.
+[Note: As of 2012, it appears that Sound Juicer no longer has "Edit Profiles" functionality.]

 Edit this profile and set Gstreamerpipeline to audio/x-raw-int,rate=44100,channels=2 ! faac ! ffmux_mp4.